MicrosoftDocs/azure-media-services/media-services/latest/analyze-videos-tutorial.md

 ### Create an input asset and upload a local file into it

-The **CreateInputAsset** function creates a new input [Asset](/rest/api/media/assets) and uploads the specified local video file into it.
-This Asset is used as the input to your encoding Job.
-In Media Services v3, the input to a Job can either be an Asset, or it can be content that you make available to your Media Services account via HTTPS URLs.
-To learn how to encode from an HTTPS URL, see [this](job-input-from-http-how-to.md) article.
+The **CreateInputAsset** function creates a new input asset and uploads the specified local video file into it.
+This asset is used as the input to your encoding job.
+In Media Services v3, the input to a job can either be an asset, or it can be content that you make available to your Media Services account via HTTPS URLs.

 In Media Services v3, you use Azure Storage APIs to upload files.
 The following .NET snippet shows how.